APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

 "We're all practical futurists now.
 The future happens so quickly that we need to make plans here and now for what will happen next."
-These are the words of technology pioneer Michael Rogers, an author and futurist who recently completed two years as futurist-in-residence for The New York Times.
+These are the words of technology pioneer Michael Rogers, a best-selling author, technology pioneer and futurist, who most recently served as futurist-in-residence for The New York Times.
 He is a columnist for MSNBC.com, and his consultancy, Practical Futurist, helps businesses and organizations worldwide think about the future.

 He has worked with companies ranging from FedEx, Boeing and GE to Microsoft, Pfizer and American Express, as well as both NASA and the Department of Defense.
 He addresses groups ranging from venture capitalists and corporate executives to educators, students and the general public and is also a regular guest on radio and television, including Good Morning America, the Today Show, PBS, CNN and the History Channel.

-Rogers began his career as a writer for Rolling Stone and went on to co-found Outside magazine.
-He then launched Newsweek’s technology column, winning numerous journalism awards, including a National Headliner Award for coverage of the Chernobyl meltdown.
+Michael began his career as a writer for Rolling Stone magazine.
+He co-founded Outside magazine and then launched Newsweek’s technology column, winning numerous journalism awards including the National Press Club award for his coverage of September 11.

 Rogers’ work in interactive media ranges from the first Lucasfilm computer game and interactive CD-ROMs to Prodigy, America Online and finally, the Internet.
 He has received several patents for multimedia storytelling techniques, and is listed in Who’s Who in Science and Engineering.
 In 2007, he was named to the magazine industry Digital Hall of Fame, and in 2009, he received the World Technology Network Award for Lifetime Achievement in Media and Journalism.

-Rogers studied physics and creative writing at Stanford University with additional training in finance and management at the Stanford Business School Executive Program.
-He is also the best-selling novelist of Business and the Environment and Finding Henrietta Lacks, fiction which explores the human impact of technology and science.
+He studied physics and creative writing at Stanford University, with additional studies in finance and management at the Stanford Business School Executive Program.
+He lives in New York City and is currently working on book and television projects.

 Speaker Videos